periode/thesis/table_of_contents.md

 - white space and layout
 - scope of actions (e.g. just one action at a time)
 - double-coding and metaphors

+what is the aesthetic of a semantic system that is supposed to be understood by both humans and machines? **if there is a collapse of both those systems, it hints at the fact that the human becomes machine**

 ---